 The tour will focus on the natural highlights of this spectacular country, which is often referred to as "the land of water, ice and fire".
 There will be the chance to see dramatic waterfalls and fast flowing rivers fed by the meltwater from ice-caps.
 We will spend time viewing hot springs, geysers and bubbling mudpools, together with lava flows and volcanic craters from this country which is geologically very recent.
-Our venture into the interior, only accessible for a few months in summer, will take us over a rugged landscape that is covered in snow and ice for most of the year.
+Our venture into the interior will take us close to the site of the current late 2014 eruption close to Askja and Barðabunga.
 All excursions will be escorted.
 The visit is open to all adults.
 Those who have some knowledge of geology will learn more about volcanoes.
 Those who have never studied the subject will hopefully develop an interest.
 The party will be led by Alan Clewlow, an experienced geologist who will be on hand to offer advice and some explanation of the features seen and guidance around the area.
 It will also offer a superb opportunity for photography, and for those with an interest in bird-watching, flora and fauna, including the chance to take part in whale-watching, there will be much to see.

 For bookings and extra information please call us on

 Leave Heathrow on early afternoon flight to Keflavik.
 Transfer to the Hotel Reykjavik in the capital for overnight stay.
 Free time in evening to explore Reykjavik.
 (For those who would prefer it, an alternative flight from Glasgow or Manchester can possibly be arranged).